TAMU-AML/STGP-Terrain/README.md

 Runtimes were measured on a single workstation.
 Runtime for figures is negligible.
 Results may vary depending on hardware.

+### Once results for tables are generated, you can run the relevant code from code/Figures/ to reproduce each figure.

 ### Note on Runtime Performance